 We can’t help that we eat plants, we don’t eat steaks.

-Now if you’ve been good this year, go ahead make a wish,
+Now if you’ve been good this year, do make a wish,

-And each time you see us, think welcome, not banish.
+And then when you see us- welcome, don’t banish.

-And all of us creatures will give it our best shot,
+All of us creatures will give our best shot,

-To feed and nourish your garden with nary a thought.
+To nourish your garden with nary a thought.

 So everybody listen carefully on Christmas Eve,

-And maybe you’ll hear us and then you’ll believe.
+And maybe you’ll hear and then you’ll believe.